Skubal, Norris look sharp as Tigers beat Indians 7-4

 César Hernández belted his 12th career leadoff home run for the Indians.
 Greg Allen hit a three-run homer in the ninth off closer Joe Jiménez before José Cisnero recorded the final two outs for his first save.

+“Jiménez misfired all over the place,” Detroit manager Ron Gardenhire said.
+“I know he needs more time on the field, but you have to come into every game ready to pitch.”

-Cleveland starter Carlos Carrasco (2-3) allowed four runs in a season-low 3 1/3 innings, surrendering homers to Goodrum and Bonifacio.
+Cleveland starter Carlos Carrasco (2-3) allowed four runs in a season-low 3 1/3 innings, surrendering homers to Goodrum and Bonifacio in the fourth.
 Greiner’s blast came off Logan Allen in the sixth.

+“I don’t know what happened the second time through the lineup,” Carrasco said.
+“It turned on me pretty quickly.”

 Skubal made his second big league start and allowed a leadoff homer for the second time, but settled in to strike out five over 2 1/3 innings.
-The Tigers’ prized left-handed pitching prospect was pulled after 69 pitches.
+The Tigers’ prized left-handed prospect was pulled after 69 pitches.

-Norris (2-1) followed with 3 2/3 scoreless innings, striking out four and allowing two hits.
-The 27-year-old left-hander has a 2.77 ERA in five games this season.
+Norris (2-1) followed and struck out four while allowing two hits.
+The 27-year-old left-hander has a 2.77 ERA in five games this season, but reiterated that he prefers to start.

+“I came out with two runners on base and Norris picked me up big-time,” Skubal said.
+“He just kept dealing for the next few innings.”

-Cabrera had a sacrifice fly in the first inning and a run-scoring single in the sixth, giving him 1,707 RBIs to Adrián Beltré at 21st on the career list.
-David Ortiz is 20th at 1,768.
+Cabrera had a sacrifice fly in the first inning and a run-scoring single in the sixth, giving him 1,707 RBIs to tie Adrián Beltré for 21st on the career list.
+David Ortiz is 20th with 1,768.

 First base coach Sandy Alomar Jr. managed the Indians for the 17th time this season with Terry Francona recovering from a medical procedure for a gastrointestinal ailment.
 The 61-year-old underwent the procedure Friday at Cleveland Clinic.

-“I texted Tito and he said it’s been a tough road for him,” Tigers manager Ron Gardenhire said.
+“I texted Tito and he said it’s been a tough road for him,” Gardenhire said.
 “This has been a hard year.
 It’s not easy.
 That’s about the whole way I can put it.”

-Isaac Paredes went 3 for 4 and Willi Castro and Goodrum each had two hits for Detroit.
-Cleveland’s José Ramĺrez and Jordan Luplow had two hits apiece.

 ENCORE